lcucci/MoneyIsTime/README.md

 ## 🤝 Contributing

 Pull requests are welcome.
-For major enhancements, open an issue first to discuss proposed changes or features.
+For major changes, please open an issue first to discuss what you would like to change.

 ## 📄 License